 The following chart is a visualization of a dataflow in IdentitySync.
 This dataflow exports user accounts from Gigya to a partner platform (Krux).

-Each step in the dataflow runs a separate script.
+Each step in the dataflow runs a separate component.

 The above flow demonstrates a split dataflow.
 Dataflows are split using the next parameter.
 For more details, see Customize the Dataflow.